SAC hosts a number of annual art-based events.

 Whiffin Spit Park, Sooke

-Whiffin Spit will be transformed into an outdoor art gallery with sculptures made from found items on the beach.
+Whiffin Spit was transformed into an outdoor art gallery with sculptures made from found items on the beach.

-Beach art is a fun family and group event where beach art is created with nothing but found beach items .. (no tools or items from home).
+An annual event, Beach Art is a fun family and group event where beach art is created with nothing but found beach items .. (no tools or items from home).
 Please bring enthusiasm and your friends.

 Open to all.
 Bring a team family and ideas join the fun.
 Prizes for 1st, 2nd and 3rd and all the kids.